GuilhermeZalla/react-search-countries-app/README.md

 ## How To Use

-<p>Just click above the country you want to know more about or use the filter first and filter by region and see all the countries by a choosen region</p>
+<p>Just click above the country you want to know more about or use the filter first and filter by region to see all the countries by a choosen region</p>

 ## Contact